Gut symptoms

 Yes, Zyns can make some people poop.
 Nicotine stimulates parts of the nervous system that can increase bowel movement.
 If you also swallow pouch saliva, drink coffee, or use a pouch at the same time every morning, the effect can feel very predictable.

-When nicotine drops, bowel urgency may decrease.
+When nicotine drops, urgency may decrease.
 Some users then swing the other way and feel temporarily constipated.
-That does not mean quitting was a mistake; it means the gut is recalibrating without the stimulant cue.
+That does not mean quitting was a mistake; it usually means the gut is adjusting without a stimulant cue it had started to expect.

 If your main issue is constipation after cutting back, use the Zyn constipation guide.
 If the issue is bloating or trapped gas, start with the Zyn bloating guide.